lsund/edmonds-matching/README.md

 ## Running

-Do `stack setup && stack build && stack exec edmonds-matching` to run the program.
+Do `stack setup && stack build` to build the executable.
+The program is run by `stack exec edmonds-matching -- HEURISTIC FILE` where `HEURISTIC` is one if the strings `no|gm|ec` and `FILE` is the path to a DIMACS-formated file.
+See example of this in `graphs`.

 ## Description